Osceola Senior Softball League - Rules and Regulations - 2017

 9.8 A team may decide to intentionally walk a batter.
 To do so the pitcher or manager needs only to notify umpire rather than pitch.

-9.8.1 A team may intentionally walk any batter once per game.
-However, given a pitcher can walk a batter intentionally yet make it appear unintentional, the actual rule will be one walk per batter per game.
+9.8.1 A team may intentionally walk any batter once per game but that batter cannot be walked more than once.
+NOTE: given a pitcher can walk a batter intentionally yet make it appear unintentional, in actuality the rule shall be one walk, intentional or not, per batter

-9.8.2 After an initial walk the batter will be allowed as many pitches as needed to put ball in play or strike out.
+9.8.2 After an initial walk and batter notification to the umpire of refusal to accept a walk at the current at bat the batter will be allowed as many pitches as needed to put ball in play or strike out.

-9.8.5 A pitcher who avoids the strike zone when pitching to a batter who has been walked will be warned that he must comply and throw strikes as soon as the umpire determines a lack of compliance.
+9.8.3 A pitcher who avoids the strike zone when pitching to a batter who has refused to accept a walk will be warned that he must comply and throw strikes as soon as the umpire determines an intentional attempt to avoid the strike zone.
 Warning will be followed by pitcher's removal for the inning if non-compliance continues.

 10.1 Batting out of order is an appeal play by the defense.
 If an incorrect batter is discovered before he completes a turn at bat, the correct batter may take his/her proper place, assuming any accumulated balls and strikes.
 If the mistake is discovered after the incorrect batter has completed the turn at bat and before a pitch has been made to a succeeding batter, the batter who should have batted is called out.
 All base runners, if they have advanced, must return to the base occupied at the time the incorrect batter took a position in the batter’s box.
 The next batter is the player whose name follows that of the batter called out for failure to bat.
 This may even be carried over to the first batter of the next inning, if the appealed out was the third out.
 If the mistake was not discovered until a pitch is made to the next batter, the turn at bat of the incorrect batter is then legal.
 All bases advanced or runs scored are counted, the next following batter shall be the one whose name follows that of the incorrect batter who just finished a time at bat.
 No one is called out for failure to bat and players missing their turn at bat have lost that turn and do not bat again until reached in the regular batter rotation.